DeanLeong/production-ready-react/readme.md

 > instead of `rcc`.

 You can also enable format on save or on paste in your VS Code settings!

-### You Do: Install and Configure Prettier

-Install Prettier and spend some time setting it up in VS Code.
-If you like it, keep it.
-If you don't, uninstall it.

-> For your upcoming group project, you and your group will want to get on the
-> same page about formatting your code.
-Prettier is by far the easiest way to do
-> that - just have everyone install it and set it up and you're done.

 ## Proptypes